Chinwuba22/AUDITS/Steps.md

 1. Slither (```slither .```)
 2. Aderyn (```aderyn .```)

-**Determine the Invariant**
+**Determine the Invariant in case of a private audit**

-**Write a stateless & stateful test(open and closed) if not written yet or read the test if its available**
+**Write a stateless & stateful test(open and closed) if not written yet or read the test if its available in case of a private audit**

+**Go through the docs again**

 **Manual Review**
 1. Review slither and Aderyn finding
-2. Careful review the audit dcope files, but this time spend more time.
+2. Careful review the audit scope files, but this time spend more time with intention to find quality bugs.
-3. Checkink solodit for related functions.
+3. Checking solodit for findings with related protocols.

 **Write an audit report**